 To ensure you get the best spray tan result, you need to prep your skin before your spray tanning session.
 So, remember the following steps before you go for your next spray tan session.

 - Take a shower.
 Our skin produces natural oil that makes it feel soft.
 However, body oils make it difficult for the spray tan to stick to the skin.
-Plus, you’re going to want to go as long as you can without taking a shower afterwards, so it’s best to get sprayed right after a shower.
+Plus, you’re going to want to go as long as you can without taking a shower afterward, so it’s best to get sprayed right after a shower.

 - Exfoliate your skin while you’re in the shower, especially the dry areas such as the knee and elbow.
 Again, you don’t want to exfoliate for days after your spray tan, so do this and shave before.

 - Moisturizing your skin is the number one thing you should do after exfoliating unless you’re going for a spray tan.
 Don’t put lotion on right before your spray tan because it’ll create a barrier on your skin.
-Afterwards, you’re going to want to moisturize a lot.
+Afterward, you’re going to want to moisturize a lot.